Oddward/Oddward.github.io/_posts/2022-1-20-6-reasons-for-personal-blog.markdown

 ## 6. Train your creative brain

 Writing is a form of creative expression and it's a timeless skill to learn and master.
 Whether you're writing tutorials or writing stories about your life, the more you do it the better you get at it, and combined with other platforms you can learn to communicate the same ideas in different formats and with different constraints until the constraints don't really matter anymore.
-It would be particularly useful if you're not used to writing a lot and having the large space of a blog post itself is a constraint
+If you're not used to writing a lot the large space you get with a blog post itself can be a constraint

 As a wise man once said, _"You don't need creativity to deal with freedom, you need creativity to deal with constraints"_